OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

 ## Create a custom functions project

 You’ll begin this tutorial by using the Yo Office generator to create the files that you need for your custom functions project.
+If you have previously installed yo office, make sure to update your package to pull the latest from npm.
+You can do this by running `npm update generator=office`.

 1. Run the following command and then answer the prompts as follows.